hzau-liulab/DynaBCE/README.md

 ## Run DynaBCE model
 1. Prepare input PDB file.
-   Each input file should be saved in a separate PDB file named 'protein_chain.pdb'.
+   Each input file should be saved in a separate PDB file named `protein_chain.pdb`.

 2. Prepare hand structures
    Due to PSAIA software